waywardphilosopher/parami/src/data/blog/SelfAndWorld/2025-09-22-self-and-world-07.md

 The essay is in 12 numbered sections.
 The structuring of the essay is subtle.
 Could it have been put together in a different order?
 Perhaps.... let's see.
 The beautiful thing about this essay is how each of those sections stands alone, jewel-like, and the author has threaded them together like a necklace.

+So this is one way of thinking about structure.
+What if in writing an essay, you don't think of it like a big, single lump.
+Instead, you think of gathering together a _treasure trove_ of beautiful, sharp, fascinating, intricate fragments.
+And then you string them together...

 ## Extended Writing Exercise

 We're going to work through this essay by reading each paragraph out loud.
 Then you have a few minutes to write in response to this paragraph.
 You can write whatever you like.
 By the end of the session, you will have a sense of the essay as a whole, and a big chunk of your own writing in response to it.